September 11, 2020 : By Logan Smith - Office of Communications & Public Engagement

 Prominent conservative voices included former Arkansas Governor Mike Huckabee and best-selling author Eric Metaxas.

-The event was hosted by the Falkirk Center for Faith & Liberty.
+The event was hosted by the Standing for Freedom Center.

 Following a time of worship led by Thomas Road Baptist Church Teaching Pastor Charles Billingsley, Huckabee boldly set the tone for the Summit, calling on all Christians to be affective citizens by representing Christ in the public sphere.
 He echoed the event’s “Get Louder” theme, exhorting Christians not to be afraid to participate in politics.

 “If America were to fall, the Lord Jesus Christ is still the Lord Jesus Christ.
 The Gospel is not dependent upon the United States, but the United States is dependent upon the Gospel of Christ,” Huckabee said.
 “Without the spiritual foundation of the Christian faith, this country couldn’t exist.
 At their hearts, our founding fathers believed each person’s value was given by God, not government.”